Offshore Investment Funds – Information on the tax obligations

-If a customer has a tax residency outside of the Republic of Ireland or are a U.S. Citizen, we are required to report the following details in respect of all accounts that a customer holds with us to the Irish Revenue (where relevant): name, address, date of birth, place of birth, account number, U.S. citizenship and/or jurisdiction(s) of residence, Tax Identification Number (TIN), account balance at year end and interest payments made during the calendar year.
+If a customer has a tax residency outside of the Republic of Ireland or are a U.S. Citizen, we are required to report the following details in respect of all accounts that a customer holds with us to the Irish Revenue (where relevant): name, address, date of birth, place of birth, account number, U.S. citizenship and/or jurisdiction(s) of residence, Tax Identification Number (TIN), account balance or value at year end and payments made with respect to the account during the calendar year.
 Irish Revenue will report this data to the tax authorities of each participating country where the customer is tax resident or to the IRS in the case of U.S. citizens.

 Information on Tax Residency and Citizenship

-Tax residence relates to where you live, and citizenship relates to where you were born or the country of your passport.
+Tax residence relates to where you live and pay tax and citizenship relates to where you were born or the country of your passport.
 You can be tax resident in one country and a citizen of another.
 Each country has its own rules on tax residence.

-Further information on U.S. Citizenship and tax residence is available at https://www.irs.gov/individuals/international-taxpayers
+Further information on U.S. Citizenship and tax residence is available here

-Further information on tax residency of jurisdictions is available at
+Further information on tax residency of jurisdictions is available here

 What is a TIN?